Step by step

 Prostate biopsy: Everything you need to know

 Although the DRE and PSA tests are useful, they are not enough to make a clear diagnosis of prostate cancer.
-When results are abnormal or questionable, the doctor may prescribe a transrectal ultrasound and a biopsy.
+When results are abnormal or questionable, the doctor may order a transrectal ultrasound and a biopsy.
 These examinations usually provide enough information for a precise diagnosis.

 Avantages and limitations